Rule-based Logic

 -

-2. Choose Avatar
+2. Choose an Avatar

 The avatar gives the AI agent a visual identity and emphasizes its individual character.
 Various options are available: